sumnerevans/sumnerevans.com/content/posts/travel/2026-fosdem/denver-to-brussels.md

 still wet thigh, and a very strong smell of coffee all around me.

-We are supposed to land in Brussels at around 07:30 CEST, and my flight to Vienna is not until 15:45, so I'm going to try and visit the Automium today and then head back to the airport.
-I should arrive in Vienna around 17:30.
+We are supposed to land in Brussels at around 07:30 CEST, and my flight to Vienna is not until 15:45, so I'm going to try and visit the
+<a name="automium"></a>Automium today and then head back to the airport.
+I
+should arrive in Vienna around 17:30.
 My first order of business after checking into my hostel is going to be to try and find a bar that is showing the NFL Championship games so that I can watch the Broncos AFC championship game.
 I might have planned my trip differently if I knew the Broncos would be playing this late into the postseason, but after a decade of disappointment it didn't even cross my mind that I might care about any January games.
 We will see how the game goes, losing Nix was a huge blow last week, but if the defense makes life difficult for Maye, Stidham has a chance to game-manage the team to victory.

 Well, I've now managed to waste enough time that they are starting the landing meal service.
 I expect we will be entering the landing sequence in about an